 In India, I often see communal and ideological clashes that frequently turn violent and cause loss of life and property.
 These incidents occur because of a lack of understanding and familiarity with the other side.
 Peace is disrupted by the fear that stems from the lack of knowledge and familiarity of another’s culture, from the fear of the unknown.

 During the workshop, we were asked to address a global issue with our groups.
-My group decided to highlight the multi-faceted issues of gender violence.
+My group decided to highlight the multi-faceted issues of gender-based violence.
 We discussed how acid attacks are a mode of systematic oppression, suppression of female autonomy and how, despite its heinous nature, the execution of proper policies to prevent them has not taken place.
 The impact of domestic violence on the mental health of not just the primary victim, but everyone around the incident was analysed.
-The social conditioning of ‘disempowerment’ that women in most societies are exposed to was critiqued and shown as a cause as well as effect of the ever-lasting patriarchy.
+The social conditioning of ‘disempowerment’ that women are subjected to was critiqued and shown as a cause, as well as an effect, of the ever-lasting patriarchy.
 We offered a range of solutions, such as empowerment and skill development programmes to promote economic independence and autonomy.
 We also suggested introducing and efficiently executing campaigns for effective policy making.
-Gender violence stems from gender inequality, and to solve this century long problem, we recommended an extremely holistic and comprehensive approach.
+Gender-based violence stems from gender inequality, and to solve this century long problem, we recommended an extremely holistic and comprehensive approach.

 One thought that will stay with me, among others, following the Commonwealth Futures workshop is the unappreciated and underestimated value of peace in all facets of life.
 A speaker, in one of the sessions at DUT, was talking about what motivates young people to join gangs and embrace violent lifestyles.
 He said, “People who feel they cannot elevate or progress in life do whatever they can to get attention”.
 I think people can progress and utilise their full potential only when they are at peace with themselves, and their surroundings.
 And for that, they need to have a minimum basic quality of life available to them.
-You cannot expect a man struggling to get two meals a day to be at peace with his surroundings.
-As President Obama had emphasised multiple times, we need to create proper policies and systems which provide all people with a certain level of dignity in their lives.
+As President Obama has emphasised multiple times, we need to create proper policies and systems which provide all people with a certain level of dignity in their lives.
 And only when one’s life has that minimum sense of dignity and quality; can they be at peace with themselves and aim to maximise their potential abilities.
-When this happens, our world will move forth.